 plans and decisions phrasal verbs

-Let’s see what grammar we can use to talk about the future.
+Let’s see what grammar we can use to talk about future plans.
 Have a look at these examples:

 Are we talking about the past, present, or future?